The Importance of Aligning Your Product and Sales Teams

 Actively Trade Places

 This one is, admittedly, a bit of a stretch goal.
-For sales, time is precious and giving someone else the responsibility of engaging a prospect sounds risky.
+During the sales process, time is precious and giving someone else the responsibility of engaging a prospect sounds risky.
 But the one or the few times product managers get an opportunity to sit in the salesperson’s chair and explore how the product aligns with a company’s business needs will reap many benefits in learning.
 They will develop deeper empathy for the pressures that a salesperson experiences in needing to earn the buyer’s trust and make their quarterly quotas to boot.

 To summarize, the relationship between product and sales is ripe with creative opportunity.
 I would encourage teams to start organically, from the individual contributor on up, to explore how the teams can work together to make their products better.
 Sometimes, waiting for sales and product leadership to enact the changes may not lead to the changes we want in the time we want them.